-Apex Legends - Currently the hot battle royale on the block, Apex has seen a burst of excitement with Season 9's new legend Valkyrie and a new 3v3 Arenas mode that ditches the BR format for a direct shot at Counter-Strike and Valorant.
+Apex Legends - Currently the hot battle royale on the block, Apex has really been on a roll since it was added to Steam, with exciting seasonal updates.
+An early July event brought back the train on its map World's Edge, and that train is Apex Legends at its best.
 As always, Apex is a great-feeling first-person shooter, with an excellent slide (you gotta love a slide) and a focus on tight three-player squads.

 Genshin Impact - Genshin may look like a more anime The Legend of Zelda: Breath of the Wild, and it does have similar open-ended exploration.
 But it's also an intense action-RPG with a ton of characters to collect, and much of the fun is assembling a powerful team with unique elemental abilities that combine in dramatic combos.
 Most impressive is the pace of quality updates it's gotten since launch.
 This is a F2P game you can keep coming back to.